Visual Studio Ultimate with MSDN

 - For Windows Phone development:

-- A processor that supports Second Level Address Translation (SLAT)
+- For the Windows Phone emulators, Windows 8.1 (x64) Professional edition or higher, and a processor that supports Client Hyper-V and Second Level Address Translation (SLAT)

 From MicrosoftBuy a Visual Studio with MSDN subscription online from Microsoft for the fastest access to the software services, and benefits your subscription provides.
 Select your location for the latest pricing available through Microsoft in your region, which may not reflect all applicable taxes.